ajeetraina/genai-app-demo/SETUP.md

    This exposes the model on port 12434.
 Keep this terminal window open.

+   Important: Docker Model Runner provides a different API structure than the original API.
+This has been accounted for in the configuration.

 3. **Start the RAG application**

    In a separate terminal, start the RAG application using: